tillitis/tkey-ssh-agent/README.md

 computer).
 For testing and development purposes the device apps can also be run in QEMU, this is also explained in detail below.

-Current list of device appsp:
+Current list of device apps:

 - The Ed25519 signer app.
 Used as root of trust and SSH authentication
 - The RNG stream app.
 Providing arbitrary high quality random numbers